Get in Touch

 Module 16: Create Dashboards in Power BI for Government

-Microsoft Power BI dashboards are different from Power BI reports.
-Dashboards allow report consumers to create a single artifact of directed data that is personalized just for them.
-Dashboards can be composed of pinned visuals taken from different reports.
-Where a Power BI report uses data from a single dataset, a Power BI dashboard can contain visuals from different datasets.
+Microsoft Power BI dashboards are distinct from Power BI reports.
+They allow report consumers to create a single, personalized artifact of directed data.
+Dashboards can be composed of pinned visuals taken from different reports, while a Power BI report uses data from a single dataset.

 Learning Objectives